 Some of the best recipes for rhubarb are “nursery-food”; rhubarb pies, puddings, crumbles, and of course, with custard.
 However, in recent years rhubarb has enjoyed a lofty status appearing on menus at top restaurants alongside game, lamb and beef and one menu, even with mackerel.

 - Rhubarb (genus Rheum) belongs to the plant family Polygonaceae.
 Contrary to popular belief, Rhubarb is a vegetable, not a fruit, being a close relative of garden Sorrel.

-- The stalks of rhubarb though tart are edible, the leaves, however, are toxic.
+- The stalks of rhubarb though tart is edible, the leaves, however, are toxic.